shivam6862/DSA-Visualizer/README.md

 - Minesweeper Game: The objective of the game is to clear a minefield without detonating any mines.
 The game can be played by clicking on squares to flag them, and avoiding mines.

+- Game2048: The game's objective is to slide numbered tiles on a grid to combine them to create a tile with the number 2048.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Usage